Insurance Loyalty Penalty: Why Staying With Your Insurer Costs More

 How to Fight Back: Strategies to Avoid the Loyalty Penalty

 The good news?
 Combating the insurance loyalty penalty is straightforward — it just requires a bit of proactive effort.
-About 29% of insurance customers switched insurers in 2025 as carriers reopened competition and offered aggressive pricing to attract new business.
+A record 57% of car insurance customers shopped around in 2025, up from 49% in 2024, and about 29% actually switched insurers — all taking advantage of the most competitive pricing environment in years.
 You can be one of them.

 1. Shop Around Every 1–2 Years

 This is the single most effective strategy.
-Shopping for car insurance annually can save most drivers $400 to $900 per year.
+Drivers who switch car insurance companies save a median of $461 per year, and some smart shoppers save as much as $804 per year by finding the right insurer.
 The best time to shop is 21 to 26 days before your renewal date — early enough to signal competition without urgency.

 2. Use Competing Quotes as Leverage